jmettraux/aachen/src/qab__spells.md

 <!-- </div> -->
 <!-- </div> -->

-* casting a _Blue Finger_ costs 1 CP
+* casting a ~~Blue Finger~~ costs 1 CP
-* casting a _Night Ball_ within 30ft that lasts 2 rounds costs 1 CP + 1 CP for the extra round
+* casting a ~~Night Ball~~ within 30ft that lasts 2 rounds costs 1 CP + 1 CP for the extra round
-* casting a _Night Ball_ at 50ft that lasts 2 rounds costs 1 CP + 1 CP for the extra round + 1 CP for the extra 30ft range + 1 CP for the extra speed (so that it
+* casting a ~~Night Ball~~ at 50ft that lasts 2 rounds costs 1 CP + 1 CP for the extra round + 1 CP for the extra 30ft range + 1 CP for the extra speed (so that it

 <!--
 Move requires an on turn action.
 Prolong requires an instant action.
 -->

+## Elan

+Many of the spell descriptions below mention _élan_.
+It is equal to the `Cast` skill level plus the attribute modifier used for casting the spell.
+So it varies from -2 to +6.

+When a spell inflects damage and the dice roll plus the _élan_ results in zero or less, do inflect 1 point of damage.

+For example, a caster with `INT`m -1, fires an ~~Amber Arrow~~ and rolls a 1.
+That computes to 0, but since it's about damage, it will actually inflect 1 point of damage.